 Queen Mary (grandmother of the present Queen) was born at Kensington Palace in 1867.
 The Duke of Edinburgh stayed there in his grandmother’s apartment in 1947 between his engagement and his marriage.

 Today, Kensington Palace is the official office and London residences of The Duke and Duchess of Cambridge, and Prince Harry.
-It is also the office and residence of The Duke and Duchess of Gloucester, The Duke and Duchess of Kent and Prince and Princess Michael of Kent.
+It is also the office and residence of the Duke and Duchess of Cambridge; Prince George, Princess Charlotte, and Prince Louis; the Duke and Duchess of Sussex; Princess Eugenie of York; the Dukes and Duchesses of Gloucester and Kent; and Prince and Princess Michael of Kent.

 Kensington Palace has been the home of the World Branding Awards’ London ceremonies since 2015.
-The last Awards took place here at the palace in October 2017.
+The next Awards will take place here at the palace in October 2018.